upt75/alexlalljee/README.md

 I am now seeking opportunities as a freelance consultant, where I can apply my data analytics skills to help businesses make data-driven decisions.
 While I am particularly interested in roles within the travel sector, I am open to any opportunities.

+## Airbnb Listing Analysis

+### Objective:

+Explore a large real-world dataset of circa 250k Listings and 5m Reviews to uncover insights on rental properties and locations on one of the worlds largest online marketplaces.<br>

+### Approach:

+Data Cleaning: Use Power Query to investigate and clean the data.<br>
+Visualization: Employ DAX to build insightful metrics for visualizations.<br>
+Dashboard Creation: Utilize Power BI to create a dashboard-style page with Q&A option.<br>

+### Key Steps:

+Exploratory Data Analysis: Review the datasets for quality, profile and distribution.<br>
+Metrics: Create metrics for listings, price and review categories.<br>
+Visuals: Create a map visual, review table, and cards with key metrics.<br>
+Key Observation: There are a number of outliers in the price category that effect average price so it's important to consider both average and median price when considering location/budget.<br>

+To open the link in a new tab - <b>Windows & Linux users hold down Ctrl</b> while clicking the link, <b>Mac users hold down Cmd</b>

+<a href="https://app.powerbi.com/view?r=eyJrIjoiNTg2NjhiMmItMGQzYS00NDQ3LWE2MjgtYTdmYWYxYWIxODcwIiwidCI6IjIyNWYzMWU3LThlMTMtNGJmOC1iNzViLTY2ZjcxMGFjMjYyMiJ9" target="_blank" rel="noopener noreferrer">Airbnb Project Link</a> <br>

 ## E-commerce project